FAQ for Experiential Learning

 9. How many credits am I eligible to receive from an externship?

 Students in the program must earn a minimum of two and no more than six credit hours per semester.
 That translates into a minimum of 94 hours a semester or approximately 6.7 hours a week to a maximum of 282 hours or 20 hours a week in a 14-week semester.
 Summer students can work beyond the seven (7) week class schedule.
-Students seeking to earn more than six credits during the school year must get prior approval from the Associate Dean.
+Students seeking to earn more than six credits during the school year must get prior approval from the Associate Dean for Academics.
 Students must record their hours on a weekly timesheet signed by the supervising attorney.
 The timesheets also require a brief synopsis of the work performed each week.

 NOTE: Students may earn up to twelve (12) hours in externship credits towards their J.D.
 Externship hours do not count toward your total pass/fail allotment.
-(Please see §707 of the Academic Code for more details)
+(Please see §707 of the Academic Code for more details).

 10. How are externships graded?